espressif/arduino-esp32/README.md

             delay(1000);
           }
           ```

         - Else you need to implement ```app_main()``` and call ```initArduino();``` in it.

-          Keep in mind that setup() and loop() will not be called in this case
+          Keep in mind that setup() and loop() will not be called in this case.
+          If you plan to base your code on examples provided in [esp-idf](https://github.com/espressif/esp-idf/tree/master/examples), please make sure move the app_main() function in main.cpp from the files in the example.

           ```arduino
           //file: main.cpp